aws-samples/bedrock-kb-rag-workshop/blog_post.md

     notebook</figcaption>
     </figure>

-2. When the Jupyter lab opens, click on the `rag_w_bedrock_and_aoss.ipynb` to open the notebook.
+2. Open a new `Terminal` from `File -> New -> Terminal` and run the following commands to install the Bedrock SDK in a new conda kernel called `bedrock_py39`.

+    ``` python
+    chmod +x /home/ec2-user/SageMaker/bedrock-kb-rag-workshop/setup_bedrock_conda.sh
+    /home/ec2-user/SageMaker/bedrock-kb-rag-workshop/setup_bedrock_conda.sh
+    ```

+3. Wait for one minute after completing the previous step and now click on the `rag_w_bedrock_and_aoss.ipynb` to open the notebook. *Confirm that the notebook is using the newly created `bedrock_py39` kernel, otherwise the code will not work.
+In case the kernel is not set to `bedrock_py39` then refresh the page and this time the `bedrock_py39` kernel would be selected*.

-3. The notebook code demonstrates use of Bedrock, LangChain and opensearch-py packages for implementing the RAG technique for question answering.
+4. The notebook code demonstrates use of Bedrock, LangChain and opensearch-py packages for implementing the RAG technique for question answering.

-4. We access the models available via Bedrock using the `Bedrock` and `BedrockEmbeddings` classes from the LangChain package.
+5. We access the models available via Bedrock using the `Bedrock` and `BedrockEmbeddings` classes from the LangChain package.

     ``` python